 If you’re both into Pokémon Go or Madden (hey, a guy could get lucky) a “grown-up” arcade that has some cool craft brews on tap is the perfect setting for a date.
 “If there isn't one near you, look for a bar that has board games.
 Creating a little healthy competition will give you lots of opportunities to tease each other, which is a form of flirting,” explains Edwards.

 If you have the same taste in music

 Whether you both love The Beatles or you have a shared affection for Fetty Wap, similar music tastes can be a great icebreaker.
-It can also serve as a jump off point for a creative date—just don’t spring on tickets for a big, expensive show while things are still new.
+It can also serve as a jump-off point for a creative date—just don’t spring for tickets on a big, expensive show while things are still new.
 “Going to a huge concert venue would be too much too soon, but if you both have music in common, aim for some low-key live music nearby,” says Edwards.
-“It's ideal if it's an un-ticketed event that way you can pop in and say goodbye when it feels right, rather than committing to spending the whole night together.”
+“It's ideal if it's an unticketed event, that way you can pop in and say goodbye when it feels right, rather than committing to spending the whole night together.”

 If she’s working out in one of her photos